Gaming-Inspired Real-Life Challenges - Personal Growth quest for Beginner level adventurers

 6

-Monthly campaign review: At month's end, review your character sheet.
+At month's end, review your character sheet.
 Which stats improved?
 Which stagnated?
-Design new quests targeting weak areas.
-The meta-game of optimizing your quest design is weirdly addictive.
+Design new quests targeting weak areas and adjust your quest log for the next campaign.
+The meta-game of optimizing your quest design becomes its own addictive loop.

 Gear Up for Your Quest